esbenkc/website/_notes/How to become a cyborg in 2024.md

 With the lists above, I hope you're inspired to become a cyborg.
 I've found the number of people in this category surprisingly small, with a larger majority in the *hacker*, *tech founder*, or *researcher* boxes.
 I think we'll see a much larger adoption soon, however.
 Especially as the tech-native generations are growing up and developing the future with the help of LLMs.

 For example, I can easily imagine us living among robot kin, establishing relations with chatbots, and riding autonomous vehicles.
 And we need to make ready for this.
 To make my expectations concrete, let me make a few predictions:

+#### Neural and sensory augmentation

 - Within ten years, Neuralink will be available for healthy consumers, either privately or publicly (80%).
+- Pharmaceutical brain augmentation (whether nanobots or drugs, excluding caffeine, nicotine, and pseudoscience) will be commonplace and estimated at 1%< use within the working population by 2035 (90%).
+- Integrated biometric tracking (e.g. glucose measurement devices, watches do not count) will be commonplace (1%< of the US population) by 2030 (80%).
+- Neural brain augmentation using external hardware will be commonplace (1%< of the US population) by 2040 (80%).
+- Sensory augmentation (e.g. magnetic field sensors, wider color spectrum, and cyberspace connection) will be commonplace (1%< of US population) by 2040 (70%).
+- Networked human-mind interfaces between multiple humans will be possible by 2060 (60%).
+- A complete human brain upload with confirmation of the retention of memories and general cognitive ability (barring designed augmentation) will be completed before 2060 (40%).

+#### Artificial intelligence and agents

 - Within a year, we'll have GPT-5 (...or equivalent) (80%) which will upend the agent economy, creating a slow internet (or the expectation thereof), where every action needs checking and security to avoid [cyber offense risks](https://cybercapabilities.org/) and tragedies of the commons (70%).
 - Open weights models will catch up to end-2025 performance, even to o1, at the end of 2026.
 With this, private models will begin to be developed (65%).
-- Apple Vision Pro will be seen as a *financial* flop (if it isn't already) in a year (95%).
-- Consumer AR glasses will become commonplace (1% adoption) for public wear by 2030 (75%).
-- Before 2035, we will reach something akin to a singularity; a 20% US GDP growth year-over-year, two years in a row, largely driven by general intelligence (30% probability, highly dependent on whether the US gets its shit together).
-- Despite the tele-operated robots at the "We, Robot" event, the Optimus bot will be seen as the most capable personal robotic platform by 2028 (30%) (and I will own one; conditional 90%).
 - Most human-like internet activity (browsing, information gathering, app interaction) will be conducted by agents in 2030 (90%).
 - Trillions of persistent generally intelligent agents will exist on the web by 2030 (90%), as defined by unique memory-persistent instantiations of an arbitrary number of agent types.
+- A sentient and fully digital lifeform will be spawned before 2035, irrespective of the rights it receives (99% and I will argue my case).
+- Despite the tele-operated robots at the "We, Robot" event, the Optimus bot will be seen as the most capable personal robotic platform by 2028 (30%) (and I will own one; conditional 90%).
+- Before 2035, we will reach something akin to a singularity; a 20% US GDP growth year-over-year, two years in a row, largely driven by general intelligence (30% probability, highly dependent on whether the US gets its shit together).

+#### Augmented reality and interfaces

+- Consumer AR glasses will become commonplace (1% adoption) for public wear by 2030 (75%).
-- The *consumer interface* with machines, independent of platform, will *not* be by text in 2035 (80%).
+- The _consumer interface_ with machines, independent of platform, will _not_ be by text in 2035 (80%).
 Gesture or voice are the expected contenders but I won't leave direct-to-neural out of the race.
+- Apple Vision Pro will be seen as a _financial_ flop (if it isn't already) in a year (95%).

+#### Biometric authentication and web identity

 - Biometric authentication will be the de-facto 2FA for most password-protected systems (70%).
 Iris scanners will be available on your edge device (whether phone or AR device; conditional 50%).
 - The web (50%< of ISP traffic) will have federated or decentralized identity controls that tracks and ensures actions are done by humans before 2035 (75%).
-- Pharmaceutical brain augmentation (whether nanobots or drugs, excluding caffeine, nicotine, and pseudoscience) will be commonplace and estimated at 1%< use within the working population by 2035 (90%).
-- Integrated biometric tracking (e.g. glucose measurement devices, watches do not count) will be commonplace (1%< of the US population) by 2030 (80%).
-- Neural brain augmentation using external hardware will be commonplace (1%< of the US population) by 2040 (80%).
-- Sensory augmentation (e.g. magnetic field sensors, wider color spectrum, and cyberspace connection) will be commonplace (1%< of US population) by 2040 (70%).
-- Networked human-mind interfaces between multiple humans will be possible by 2060 (60%).
-- A sentient and fully digital lifeform will be spawned before 2035, irrespective of the rights it receives (99% and I will argue my case).
-- A complete human brain upload with confirmation of the retention of memories and general cognitive ability (barring designed augmentation) will be completed before 2060 (40%).

 Phew, that's quite a list!
 It goes beyond the cyborg life but is inherently about how cognition will look in the future.
 I'm excited for the potential and worried for the risks.
 But I bet it'll be awesome.
 The status quo has never seemed more breakable as now.
 ## Reading list